AdobeDocs/analytics.en/help/admin/admin/bot-rules/bot-rules.md

 ## Impact of Bot Rules on Data Collection {#section_F01A3130E7A04A9993371CF26F6586F2}

 Bot Rules are applied to all analytics data.
 Data removed by Bot Rules is visible only in the Bots and Bot Pages Reports.
-ASI Slots honor bot rules on historical data if they are enabled at the time of reprocessing.

 VISTA rules are applied after Bot Rules (see [Processing Order](../../../admin/admin/c-processing-rules/c-processing-rules-configuration/processing-rule-order.md#concept_8A6BBEA7F50C40C8A8D8755D4F579B1E)).